gorilli-team/kommander.ai2/README.md

 # Kommander.ai Prototype

-Kommander.ai is a prototype built with **Next.js** and **TypeScript** that demonstrates a simple dashboard with FAQ management, file uploads, and a chat interface backed by OpenAI.
-Uploaded documents are summarized using the OpenAI API and stored in MongoDB.
-A generative chatbot uses the FAQs and document summaries to answer questions in the chat UI.
+Kommander.ai is a prototype built with **Next.js** and **TypeScript** that demonstrates a dashboard for FAQ management, file uploads and a chat interface powered by OpenAI.
+Uploaded files are stored in MongoDB GridFS and the text from the most recent upload is extracted on demand using `pdf-parse` or `mammoth`.
+The chatbot uses the FAQs together with that extracted text when generating a reply.

 ## Setup